dmohl/expectThat/readme.md

             expectThat -> foo.should be equal to "bar" expectThat -> foo.shouldnt be equal to "bah"

+QUnit:

+    module "When testing should equal"

+    foo = "bar"

+    expectThat -> foo.should equal "bar"
+    expectThat -> foo.shouldnt equal "baz"
+    expectThat -> (foo + "test").shouldnt equal "bartest2"
+    expectThat -> foo.should be equal to "bar" expectThat -> foo.shouldnt be equal to "bah"

 ExpectThat also supports custom matchers.
 Any matcher that evaluates to true/false can be created.
-Here's an example:
+Here's an example of a custom matcher for Pavlov:

     ((expectThat) ->
         myCustomMatchers =